kyma-project/kyma/docs/logging/05-02-production-profile.md

 ---
 ## Overview

-To use production-ready Logging, you can install Kyma with the Logging production profile.
-Higher memory limits set for Loki and FluentBit logging solutions ensure stable log processing in a production environment.
+To use Logging in a production environment, you can install Kyma with the Logging production profile.
+Higher memory limits set for Loki and Fluent Bit logging solutions ensure stable log processing.

+>**NOTE:** The production profile settings allow you to use it for a mid-sized production environment.
+The increased memory limit ensures stable logging for 40 active Pods without any encountering any memory issues.
+If you want to work with more active Pods, or if you notice prolonged querying time, you can increase memory and CPU values by creating an [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation).

 ## Parameters